 @UpworkHelp is the fastest way to receive support from the Upwork team, in my experience (I’ve opened multiple tickets this way).
 Here is one of my recent interactions, which was followed by an email from the support team.

 Hi Martin, we’re here to help.
 Has the contract been idle for a while?

 — Upwork Help (@UpworkHelp) June 2, 2017

-So, it’s not terribly different from the real world.
+Not terribly different from the real world, in this regard.
+How to make money on Upwork is how to make money as a freelancer, certain caveats notwithstanding.
 Don’t be a knucklehead.
 Communicate well.
 Be prepared for The Man to skim off the top.
 Keep multiple irons in the fire.
 And stand up for yourself.
 For a some additional tips from both the freelancer and client perspective, check out this Upwork review.

-Keep these things in mind and you should be just fine.
+Keep these things in mind and you should have a start right and proper.